webmiddle/webmiddle/README.md

 ## Remote execution

-Services can be turned into REST APIs by using the `webmiddle-server` package, allowing remote access via HTTP or WebSocket.
+Components can be turned into REST APIs by using the `webmiddle-server` package, allowing remote access via HTTP or WebSocket.

-Suppose you have the following services:
+Suppose you have the following components:

 ```javascript
 import { rootContext } from "webmiddle";